Significant-Gravitas/AutoGPT/docs/configuration/memory.md

 !!! warning
-    The Pinecone, Milvus, Redis, and Weaviate memory backends were rendered incompatible by work on the memory system, and have been removed in `master`.
+    The Pinecone, Milvus, Redis, and Weaviate memory backends were rendered incompatible by work on the memory system, and have been removed.
     Whether support will be added back in the future is subject to discussion, feel free to pitch in: https://github.com/Significant-Gravitas/Auto-GPT/discussions/4280